amitchell-thomson/Alpha-Fund-Project/README.md

 This README describes:

 1.  **Setup** -- how to install everything and get the project running on your machine
-2.  **Git Workflow** -- how the team should use branches, commits, pulls, and pull requests
+2.  **Git Workflow** -- how the to use branches, commits, pulls, and pull requests
 3.  **Project Details & Structure** -- how the repository is organised and where different code belongs

 ------------------------------------------------------------------------